Jan0770/capstone/README.md

-To ensure high availability while keeping cost low, the auto-scaling group was configured to launch or stop instances according to the given CPU utilisation.The launch template makes use of a Docker image to provide a stable launch process with minimal time between launch and being serviceable..
+To ensure high availability while keeping cost low, the auto-scaling group was configured to launch or stop instances according to the given CPU utilisation.The launch template makes use of a Docker image to provide a stable launch process with minimal time between launch and being serviceable.
 Load balancing ensures that incoming traffic is distributed evenly across all active instances.
 <br>